nicolaslequeux/udemy-angular-mean-stack-ecommerce/eshop-front/README.md

 > You can also use any of the plugins above to generate libraries as well.

-Libraries are shareable across libraries and applications.
-They can be imported from `@nlx/mylib`.
+Libraries are sharable across libraries and applications.
+They can be imported from `@bluebits/mylib`.

 ## Development server